electrode-io/fynpo/packages/fyn/README.md

 # fyn: Flatten Your Node_modules

-`fyn` is a fast node package manager for the [flat node_modules design].
+`fyn` is a fast node package manager for the [flat node_modules design] but maintains [100% compatibility](#fyn-compatibility).

-It installs only one copy of every package and uses symlink/junction to setup the nested dependencies.
+It installs only one copy of every package in a flat structure and uses symlink/junction to setup the nested dependencies.

-With [flat-module] `fyn` offers a better local module development workflow than `npm link`.
+With [flat-module], `fyn` offers a better local module development workflow than `npm link`.

 ![fyn demo][fyn-demo-gif]